RaySuhyunLee/snucse_os/README.md

 ```

 ## Lessons Learned
+* Ext2 File System is simpler than what we thought.
+But the project is much harder than our thought.
 * At the end of hardship comes hapiness.
 * At the end of hapiness comes another project.
 * At the end of last project comes JongGang(Probably).